-The City of Somerville is seeking to fill vacancies on five essential boards and commissions appointed by the Mayor and coordinated by the Mayor’s Office of Strategic Planning and Community Development.
+The City of Somerville is seeking to fill vacancies on eight essential boards and commissions appointed by the Mayor and coordinated by the Mayor’s Office of Strategic Planning and Community Development.
 Boards and commissions offer an opportunity for community members with a range of experience, skills, expertise, and perspectives to share their talents and insights with their community.
-The Mayor’s office will be accepting applications for the open positions through Wednesday, April 17, 2019.
-Openings are available on the Planning Board, the Redevelopment Authority, the Zoning Board of Appeals, the Somerville Historic Preservation Commission, and the Somerville Housing Authority.
-All positions will remain open until filled.
+The Mayor’s office will be accepting applications for the open positions through Monday, August 5, 2019.

 Term: 2 years

-The City seeks a Somerville resident for the Zoning Board of Appeals, with an interest in successful design and development of Somerville’s neighborhoods and squares.
+The city seeks Somerville residents for the Zoning Board of Appeals, with an interest in successful design and development of Somerville’s neighborhoods and squares.
 A background in architecture, landscape architecture, urban design, urban planning, and/or land use law is beneficial, but not required.
 The Zoning Board of Appeals is established to review proposals for most special permits and all variances under the Somerville Zoning Ordinance.
 The Zoning Board typically meets on the first and third Wednesday of each month at 6 p.m.

 The ZBA has full members and alternate members.
 Alternate members participate in all discussion on items before the board and vote in the place of full members when full members are absent from a meeting.
-The current opening on the ZBA is for one alternate member.
+The current openings on the ZBA are for one full member and one alternate member.